1. What is Nevada Foreign LLC Registration?

 - Owning, leasing, or operating income-producing real property in Nevada

-3. Nevada foreign LLC registration requirements
+3. Nevada Foreign LLC registration requirements

 Before submitting your application, ensure the following information and documents are available and accurate:

-- Exact legal LLC name as registered in the formation jurisdiction
+- Exact legal LLC name in state where your LLC was originally formed

-- State or country of formation and original formation date
+- State of formation and original formation date

 - Nevada Registered Agent with a physical street address in Nevada